 Sadly, that definitely wasn’t in our price range.
 Greece is a pretty affordable country.
 The hostels we stayed in were super cheap and in great locations.
 The cave houses, on the other hand, do charge several hundred Euros per night.
 However, they are definitely not everything these islands have to offer.

 We stayed in some really cheap party hostels, which offer great opportunities to meet other people with quite interesting stories.
-If you really want to save some bucks, I’ve got a post about Greece on a Budget here (post following) (including the hostels we stayed in).
+If you’re interested in the hostels we stayed in, make sure to check my posts on each of the islands below!

 #2 Nearly everyone drives quads